floatingman/aws-starter/README.md

 # 🚀 AWS Starter App

 A multi-service containerized application template with CI/CD pipeline, perfect for getting started with microservices on AWS or any container platform.
-Hi!

 ## 🏗️ Architecture